computational-medicine-lab/Inverted-U-Law-study/README.md

 2021 43rd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC).
 IEEE, 2021.

 # Direction:
-1 - load the Timing information of experiment and deconvolution result in ‘’paper_timing.m’’ and run to get the trials time and
+1 - load the Timing information of experiment and deconvolution result in ‘’paper_timing.m’’ and run to get the trials time (pre_MPP.mat will be saved automatically)

-2 - Load the pre_MPP and run ‘’MPP_trials’.m’ to get the arousal at each trial and save it.

-3 - run the “inverted_Ulaw_model_par.m’
+2 - run the “inverted_Ulaw_model_par.m’